-This column Jobs was originally published during JustJobs Network’s incubation at Center for American Progress.
+This column on Jobs was originally published during JustJobs Network’s incubation at Center for American Progress.

 The reason: A demographic dividend combined with increasing urbanization will lead to fewer low-skill agricultural workers and more workers in industry and services that require specialized training.
 And these new, skilled workers will need to have “just jobs,” complete with good pay and social protections.

 India’s youth are the key to addressing the nation’s concerns about the lack of skilled workers.
 But as we begin to address this need, it is not enough to apply an assembly-line approach to churning out trained youth and placing them in jobs without taking their aspirations and their professional and personal prospects for growth into account.

 India’s National Youth Policy 2012 “seeks to ensure that youth needs and concerns are mainstreamed into overall national development policies, underscoring the need for the wholesome development of the young people and optimum utilization of their potential for national development.”
 Organizations working with youth must incorporate this guidance into their work.
 How?
 By obtaining answers to questions such as: